Nutrition API

 Yes, cache freely.
 There are no attribution requirements and no restrictions on storing responses in your own database, unlike several competing food data APIs.

-See also: the free UPC barcode lookup tool, the food search demo, and the full nutrition API.
+See also: the food search demo, the meal plan generator, and the full nutrition API.

 Ready to Build?